cmiles/PointlessWaymarksProject/PointlessWaymarks.CmsContentEditor/DevNotes.md

 ## Notes

+6/26/2021

+Got the Help Tab into the Note and Photo editors - the help isn't critical or substantial at this point but I think it will be easier (more motivating?) to add details over time if the basic ui/code is already in place.

 6/24/2021

 Back to 2014 Posts on the HikeLemmon conversion - still haven't tackled trails and trailheads, that will be intersting.
 Smaller changes lately generated mainly thru conversion work.